 Staff are provided with high quality materials and resources to support the delivery of RSE as part of the school's curriculum.
-Where needed induction and further training is included as part of our continuing professional development calendar.
+Teachers have access to RSE training via the National College and specialist training provided by Coram Life.
+Where needed, induction and further training is included as part of our continuing professional development calendar.